VahidGh/mathjslab/CONTRIBUTING.md

 All notable changes to this project will be documented in [CHANGES.md](https://github.com/sergiolindau/mathjslab/blob/main/CHANGES.md) file.

+This project has an ISBN assigned to it.
+Whenever significant changes are made to the project, or new contributing authors are added, a new ISBN will be assigned to the project.
+Therefore, the project must continue to be educational software.

 #### Table Of Contents

 * [Code of Conduct](#code-of-conduct)